vanTeeffelenLab/ExTrack/README.md

 # Usage
 ## Main functions

-extrack.tracking.get_2DSPT_params : performs the fit to infer the parameters of a given data set.
+extrack.tracking.param_fitting : performs the fit to infer the parameters of a given data set.

 extrack.visualization.visualize_states_durations : plot histograms of the duration in each state.